GauBen/typed-board/README.md

 }
 ```

-Run `yarn build` and you should see a new `src/zeus/` directory with a bunch of files.
+Run `yarn build`, and you should see a new `src/zeus/` directory with a bunch of files.
 Let's put all the pieces together!

 ## Typed Board

 How do we create a message board out of all of this?
-Keep reading, we're almost there!
+Keep reading – we're almost there!

-TODO: préciser qu'on est toujours dans `packages/app`
+We have a few things to add to `packages/app` for everything to work:

 ### `src/lib/zeus.ts`

-Zeus is a powerful tool but it was not made to be used for server-side rendering.
+Zeus is a powerful tool, but it was not made to be used for server-side rendering.
 We will solve this by creating a small wrapper around the generated client:

 ```ts
 import type { LoadEvent } from "@sveltejs/kit";